shu223/iOS8-Sampler/README.md

 ###New Image Filters

-New filters of CIFilter such as CIGrassDistortion, CIDivideBlendMode, etc...
+New filters of CIFilter such as CIGlassDistortion, CIDivideBlendMode, etc...

 <img src="ResourcesForREADME/coreimage.jpg" width="200">